Albertha Spencer-Churchill, Duchess of Marlborough: Early life

 She was born the sixth daughter and tenth child of James Hamilton, 1st Duke of Abercorn, and Lady Louisa Russell.
+She was known to her friends and family as "Goosey", and had a reputation being highly respectable, but a practical joker.

-As a young woman, aged 18, Lady Albertha Hamilton was one of eight train bearers at the wedding of The Princess Helena and Prince Christian of Schleswig-Holstein on 5 July 1866 at Windsor Castle, Windsor, Berkshire, England.
+As a young woman, aged 18, Lady Albertha was one of eight train bearers at the wedding of The Princess Helena and Prince Christian of Schleswig-Holstein on 5 July 1866 at Windsor Castle, Windsor, Berkshire, England.

 Marriage and issue

 On 8 November 1869, Albertha married George Spencer-Churchill, Marquess of Blandford, eldest son of John Spencer-Churchill, 7th Duke of Marlborough.
-This was in defiance of the wishes of George's dominating mother, Frances Anne Spencer-Churchill, Duchess of Marlborough, who disliked Albertha and described her as "stupid, pious and dull".
-The wedding was held at Westminster Palace.
-They had four children:
+This was in defiance of the wishes of George's dominating mother, Frances Spencer-Churchill, Duchess of Marlborough, who disliked Albertha and described her as "stupid, pious and dull".

+The wedding was held at the Westminster Abbey and was a double ceremony for the Hamilton family, where her sister Maud married Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne.
+The wedding was attended by the Prince and Princess of Wales, and Albertha received a wedding gift of a "valuable Indian shawl" from Queen Victoria.